nikkiii23/powerbi-portfolio/Sales_Dashboard/README.md

 ---

-## 📌 Status
-✅ Completed – ready for portfolio
-📌 Project 1 of 3 for Power BI hands-on mastery

----

 ## 📣 Author
 **Nikhilesh A** – Aspiring Data Analyst | Power BI Enthusiast
 Built as part of a guided portfolio journey to land top data analyst roles in 2025.